PHP Magic Methods

 - PHP magic methods should be started with (__) symbol.

-- These special functions should be defined by user.
+- These special functions should be defined by the user.
 But no need to call them explicitly.
 Rather, it will be called on appropriate event occurrence.
-For example, class __construct() will be called while instantiating class.
+For example, class __construct() will be called while instantiating the class.

 - PHP magic methods must be defined inside the class.